SAP/fundamental-styles/README.md

 ## Getting Started

-The library is modular so you can use as little or as much as you need.
+The library is modular, so you can use as little or as much as you need.

 ### CDN